Alexander-Protasenya/QReact/README.md

 All of them have behavior the same as provided in React 18.2.0.

 You can use "Function components" too, but without hooks & state.
+So, "Function components" are recommended only for primitive functionality.

 ## How does it work?
 First of all, [babel](https://babeljs.io/docs/babel-plugin-transform-react-jsx) transforms JSX code to JavaScript.
 All JSX nodes converts into JavaScript calls of "createElement" function (name of this function is configurable, but main point is that function has predefined signature).